elastic/terraform-provider-elasticstack/generated/slo/docs/SloApi.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiHistoricalSummaryRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiHistoricalSummaryOpRequest struct via the builder pattern

 Name | Type | Description  | Notes